Yarroudh/segment-lidar/paper/paper.md

 python setup.py install
 ```

-The usage of `SamLidar` is comprehensively detailed in the accompanying documentation, which includes tutorials providing step-by-step instructions.
+The usage of `Segment-Lidar` is comprehensively detailed in the accompanying documentation, which includes tutorials providing step-by-step instructions.

 The package also offers an API comprising classes and functions to ensure interoperability with other libraries for numerical computing, image processing and machine learning.